 How to start an Online Church

-Are you committed to sharing your ministry with others?
+Are you committed to sharing your interactive church service with others?
 Do you want to share your church service with those who cannot be there in person?
-Don’t be intimidated by an online church service!
+Don’t be intimidated by an online church platform!
 Having an online church service is an innovative and easy way to share your mission with others.

 Step 1: Decide If The Service Will Be Pre-recorded or Live

 This step may seem simple, but it is very important to choose if your online church service will be pre-recorded or live.
 It gives an idea of what the preparation process will be like.
 Your virtual church fellowship ideas may differ if you plan to go pre-recorded.